fidgetingbits/nix-config/nixos-installer/README.md

 scripts/bootstrap-nixos.sh -n=okra -d=192.168.122.29 -k=~/.ssh/id_yubikey -u=root --impermanence
 ```

-This will give you of few yes/no questions, but if everything works you should end up with a fully functional system
+This will give you a few yes/no questions, but if everything works you should end up with a fully functional system
 running the main flake (even though it first transitions through nixos-installer flake first).

 You should test the passwords work as expected.